 Some examples of alternative data for lending are:

-Once their risk models were re-trained using the new datasets, the company managed to reduce their default rate from its high of nearly 30% to 21%.
-More importantly, they have been able to better vet potential borrowers and extend much safer loans that are more likely to be repaid.
-The result is a revenue boost of nearly 4% in the six months following the adoption of their new risk model alone.
+By incorporating alternative data into risk models, lenders can retrain existing risk models with new datasets and reduce their default rates.
+Improved risk modeling can also lead to better operational efficiency; assessing credit risk more accurately means less personnel and budget allocated to recoup bad loans.
+One of our customers was able to reduce their default rate from 30% to 21%.
+More importantly, they have been able to vet better potential borrowers and extend safer loans that are more likely to be repaid.
+The result is a revenue boost of nearly 4% in the six months following the adoption of their new risk model.